fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Remove-AzureStorageTable.md

 ```

 ## DESCRIPTION
-The **Remove-AzureStorageTable** cmdlet removes one or more storage tables from a storage account in azure_2.
+The **Remove-AzureStorageTable** cmdlet removes one or more storage tables from a storage account in Azure.

 ## EXAMPLES